Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Miami and its opponents have combined to score more than 63.5 points in three of eight games this season.
+- Miami's games this season have gone over 63.5 points three of eight times.

-- Georgia Tech has combined with its opponents to score more than 63.5 points in three of eight games this season.

-- Saturday's total is 2.1 points higher than the combined 61.4 PPG average of the two teams.

 - The 59 combined points per game that these two squads have allowed this season are 4.5 fewer than the 63.5 over/under in this contest.